United Nations–administered East Timor

-Between 25 October 1999 and 20 May 2002 Timor-Leste was administered by the United Nations Transitional Administration in East Timor as a United Nations protectorate.
+United Nations–administered East Timor refers to the period when between 25 October 1999 and 20 May 2002, Timor-Leste was governed by the United Nations Transitional Administration in East Timor as a United Nations administered territory.

 Background

 East Timor was colonised by Portugal in the mid-16th century and administered as Portuguese Timor.
 Following the Carnation Revolution in Portugal, East Timor unilaterally declared independence as the Democratic Republic of East Timor on 28 November 1975, but was invaded by Indonesia 7 December 1975.
 East Timor was occupied by Indonesia and administered as Timor Timur province.
 The invasion was not recognized as legal by the United Nations, which continued to regard Portugal as the legal Administering Power of East Timor.
 In 1999, in a UN-sponsored referendum, an overwhelming majority of East Timorese voted for independence from Indonesia.
 Immediately following the referendum, Pro-Indonesia militias commenced a scorched earth campaign triggering the 1999 East Timorese crisis.
 An International Force for East Timor was deployed to the territory to bring the violence to an end.
-Indonesia formally rescinded its annexation on 19 October 1999 and a United Nations transitional administration was subsequently established on 25 October 1999 by Security Council Resolution 1272 to administer the territory until independence on 22 May 2002.
+Indonesia formally rescinded its annexation on 19 October 1999 and a United Nations transitional administration was subsequently established on 25 October 1999 by Security Council Resolution 1272 to administer the territory until independence on 20 May 2002.

 Administrative history

 Initial administrative arrangements

-A fifteen member National Council was established in December 1999 by UNTAET REG 1999/2, and served as a forum for East Timorese political and community leaders to advise the Transitional Administrator and discuss policy issues.
+A fifteen member National Consultative Council was established in December 1999 by UNTAET REG 1999/2, and served as a forum for East Timorese political and community leaders to advise the Transitional Administrator and discuss policy issues.
 The Council had eleven Timorese members and four international members.
 A Transitional Judicial Service Commission was also established to ensure representation of East Timorese leaders in decisions affecting the judiciary in East Timor.
 The Commission was made up of three Timorese representatives and two international experts.

 First transitional administration

-In July 2000 the membership of the National Council was expanded to 36 members including, one representative from each of the 13 districts of East Timor.
+In July 2000 the membership of the renamed National Council was expanded to 33 members including, one representative from each of the 13 districts of East Timor.
 All the members were now Timorese and represented the main political parties and religious communities of East Timor.
 The National Council became a legislature style body and had the right to debate any future regulations issued by UNTAET.
 Mário Viegas Carrascalão was the speaker of the National Council.

 On 15 July 2000, an executive body Transitional Cabinet was formed comprising four Timorese members and four international members.

 Progress was made in the development of a judicial system with a Prosecutor General's Office and a Defender Service established.
 District Courts and Court of Appeal were also established.

 A voter registration process was completed during this period and preparations were made for elections to a Constituent Assembly that would prepare East Timor for independence expected in 2002.